 - You can eat them plain or add the Chocolate-Peanut Butter Frosting:

 - Combine the chocolate chips, non-dairy milk, and nut butter in a small microwaveable bowl or the top of a double boiler.
 If microwaving, cook on high for 30 seconds, stir, and repeat microwaving and stirring for 10-second intervals, until frosting is smooth.
 In double boiler, cook and stir until chocolate is melted and mixture is smooth.
 Frost brownies immediately.
-Allow to stand about 20 minutes to firm up.
+Allow to stand about 20 minutes to firm up before cutting into 16 servings.
 Enjoy!

 This post contains an Amazon affiliate link.
 When you buy something through one of my links, I receive a tiny commission that helps support this site.
 Thanks for your purchase!